 - Judges score each round individually, on a 10-point scale.
 Most rounds are scored 10-9, with the boxer who did better scoring 10 and 'winning' the round, with the other fighter scoring 9.

 - If a boxer is knocked down or hurt enough to prompt a standing count from the referee, that fighter loses a point.
 So, if a boxer dominates a round, controlling and landing better punches throughout and also knocks their opponent down, the end result is a 10-8 round.
-If a boxer dominates the round but gets caught out and put on the canvas for a knockdown, it's a 9-9 round.

 - If both fighters score a knockdown in the same round, the deductions 'cancel each other out (so it would probably still be a 10-9 round in favour of the better boxer)